Training for Volleyball

 your training has more purpose.

-Functional training has been mis-labeled as sport-specific by many coaches and athletes.
+Functional training has been mislabeled as sport-specific by many coaches and athletes.

-Actions such as sprinting, jumping, and overhead striking are athletic skills that apply to many sports.
-In volleyball, for example, exercises that involve
+Actions such as sprinting, jumping, and overhead striking are athletic

-jumping would be considered sport specific.
+In volleyball, for example, exercises that involve jumping would be considered sport specific.

 Along with helping prevent injuries, improving stabilization strength will improve athletic movements in volleyball.

-When people first learn about functional training, they probably hear trainers talk about tools used to improve mobility and stability such
+trainers talk about tools used to improve mobility and stability such

 as balance balls.